hackforla/website/github-actions/trigger-issue/add-preliminary-comment/preliminary-update.md

 You're awesome!

-P.S. - You may not take up another issue until this issue gets merged with the main gh-pages (or closed).
+P.S. - You may not take up another issue until this issue gets merged (or closed).
 Thanks again :)